x

 Student earnings in the UK depend on many factors – primarily the type of work and the city.
 Casual work wages are typically based on hourly rates.

-For students, the applicable hourly rates in 2019 is:
+For students, the applicable hourly rates in 2019 are:

 • for 18 to 20-year-olds – £7.49